limeixin/hiddencli/README.md

     in this case, can not know you want run 'show key' or 'show keyboard' command. therefore, if want not keep "support incomplete match", you can modify code of _hidden.

+4. password
+    _hidden default password is value of 'yea + month * 100 + day'
+    in _hidden command, have a buildin command of passwd for modify password.